 'So much more than a police officer': Slain cop's wife shares grief

-Detroit — Kristine Courts, wife of Detroit police officer Loren Courts who was fatally shot and killed on duty Wednesday night, shared a tribute to her late husband on Facebook earlier Thursday.
+Detroit — Kristine Courts, wife of Detroit police officer Loren Courts who was fatally shot and killed on duty Wednesday night, shared a tribute to her late husband on Facebook on Thursday.

 "Me and my babies will never be the same.
 I already miss his hugs, his voice, his jokes, and his smile with those eyes.
 Rest in peace daddy, we will never stop loving you," she wrote.